-Tropical to temperate latitudes of the eastern Atlantic Ocean
+Tropical to temperate latitudes of the western Atlantic Ocean

 Subphylum Crustacea (crabs, shrimps, and relatives), Family Portunidae (swimming crabs)